Katie Hopkins: Early life and education

 Katie Olivia Hopkins was born on 13 February 1975, in Barnstaple, England.
 Her father was an electrical engineer for the local Electricity Board, and her mother was a bank teller.
 She has an older sister.
 She was brought up in Bideford, attended a private convent school from age three to 16, played sports and learned to play the piano and violin.
 As a child she believed she was "going to be the colonel of the forces.
 I loved the military.
 I loved the discipline, the rigour, the big shouty men."

-She instead studied economics at the University of Exeter, receiving sponsorship from the British Army's Intelligence Corps.
+Hopkins studied Economics at the University of Exeter, receiving sponsorship from the British Army Intelligence Corps.
 She spent weekends with the Officers' Training Corps.

-She completed her military training at the Royal Military Academy Sandhurst, but suffered an epileptic seizure during the final passing-out ceremony, and as a result was unable to take up her commission.
+She completed her military training at the Royal Military Academy Sandhurst, but had an epileptic seizure during the final passing-out ceremony, and as a result was unable to take up her commission.
 Hopkins said she kept her epilepsy secret while attending Sandhurst, as this would have prevented her from being commissioned.
 Instead, she joined a business consultancy and moved to Manhattan, New York City, before returning to the UK in 2005.
 In September 2006 she joined the Met Office as a global brand consultant.